lesaux/puppet-kibana4/README.md

 [*install_dir*]

-Installation directory used iff install_method is 'archive' Defaults to '/opt'.
+Installation directory used if install_method is 'archive' Defaults to '/opt'.

 [*config_file*]